edinburgh-napier/set09121/lectures/lecture17.md

 ---

-# Runtime-resources
+# Runtime Resources

 What does your game need, and where does it look for it?

 ---

-# static vs dynamic linking
+# Static vs Dynamic Linking

 **Static Linking**
 - Larger .exe file  <!-- .element: class="fragment" -->